 Which is exactly why we’re so thrilled about our newest collection—Thrive Market organic nuts, seeds, dried fruits, and chocolate chips!
 All are totally organic, free of artificial additives and preservatives, and loaded with good-for-you vitamins and minerals.
-Enjoy them on their own as a snack, grab a few and make your own trail mix, or add to your favorite recipes.
+Enjoy them on their own as a snack, add to your favorite recipes, or make your own trail mix with a bag of our Roasted & Salted Mixed Nuts.

 Here we break down some of the nutrition highlights and ways to use a handful of our favorites—soon to be yours, too.

 Nutrition cred: Almonds are an incredible way to keep hunger at bay because of their protein level (six grams per ounce), but that’s not all.
 They also have more calcium than any other nut, plus nearly nine grams of heart-healthy monounsaturated fats, and three and a half grams of fiber per ounce.

 Little-known fact: Technically the hard-shelled fruit of the almond tree, almonds are actually members of the prunus—or peach!—family.
 At an almond family reunion, you’d also see cherries, plums, peaches, and nectarines.

 Why we love them: They’re great alone for a tide-you-over snack or added to a number of recipes, from salads to sweets to almond-encrusted fish or poultry.

 Nutrition cred: Cashews are packed with vitamins and minerals, including copper, manganese, phosphorus, and magnesium.
 All of these help the body fight free radicals, which are linked to cell breakdown and premature aging.
 Also inside: iron, potassium, zinc, and selenium.